 Dr. Siegel is a licensed psychologist who works with older adolescents, adults, and couples who present with a variety of concerns including those related to mood disorders, anxiety disorders, substance use disorders, and interpersonal conflict.
 Dr. Siegel completed her doctorate in clinical psychology at Temple University and her doctoral internship at The Bellevue Hospital Center-NYU Medical Center.
 She subsequently trained as a postdoctoral fellow at St. Luke's-Roosevelt Medical Center in addiction psychology.
 While Dr. Siegel conceptualizes personality and psychopathology from a psychodynamic perspective, she also has extensive experience in applying cognitive, behavioral, and motivational techniques.
 Her approach to supervision is collaborative in terms of setting personal goals but always aims to increase the supervisee’s confidence and trust in his/her therapeutic insights and skills.
 Other areas of focus in supervision include the therapist-patient relationship, case conceptualization, and analysis of countertransference.
 In addition to supervision, Dr. Siegel also teaches several seminars on issues related to individual substance use treatment as well family support of people who use substances.

 An experienced clinical psychologist and teacher specializing in psychotherapy with children, adolescents and parents.
 He integrates cognitive behavioral and psychodynamic theory and practice in training interns and in treating diverse problems among children and adolescents and their families.
 Dr. Withers has particular interests in the use of play, art and story-telling in therapy with children.
 He is trained in Parent Child Interaction Therapy and clinical hypnosis with adults and children.
-Other areas of training and interest include mental health assessment for bariatric surgery and the treatment of eating disorders.
-Dr. Withers is an Assistant Clinical Professor of Psychiatry of Temple University School of Medicine and Drexel University.
+Other areas of training and interest include mental health assessment for bariatric surgery, organ transplants and organ donation.
+Dr. Withers is an Assistant Clinical Professor of Psychiatry of Drexel University College of Medicine.
 He has taught both graduate and undergraduates at the University of Pittsburgh, Seton Hill University and Waynesburg University.